Arborvitae/Geoshape/docs/docupload.rst

 Uploading Documents
 =========================
-GeoNode lets you upload documents to associate to layers or maps.
+Geoshape lets you upload documents to associate to layers or maps.

 #.
 In the documents page, click on :guilabel:`Upload Documents`